Time Sculpture

 Time Sculpture is a British television and cinema advertisement launched in 2008 to promote Toshiba's high-definition television upscaling technology.
-The piece, which comprised a collection of interacting movement loops sequenced into a single shot, was created in collaboration with advertising agency Grey London, based on a video art proposal by director Mitch Stratten.
+The piece, which comprised a collection of interacting loops sequenced into a moving shot, was created in collaboration with advertising agency Grey London, based on a video art proposal by director Mitch Stratten.
 Time Sculpture holds the world record for the greatest number of moving image cameras used in a single shot.

 Time Sculpture was directed by Mitch Stratten and the shoot was handled by production company Hungry Man with post-production completed by The Mill in London.
 Time Sculpture was recognised for its innovation from within and outside of the advertising and television industries and garnered various awards including a Clio Award, a London International Award and a GTC Award.

 Sequence

 Time Sculpture opens with a fixed camera view of an undecorated art studio.
 On the open floor is a chair and a platform trolley.
 A man and a woman walk into frame from left and right respectively.
 The man falls to the floor and begins doing push-ups.
 The woman holding a set of black cards walks to the centre, spins around and throws the cards in the air.
-The music ("Air War" by Crystal Castles) starts and the stationary camera begins to move to the right on a consistent circular track while the elements within frame, compiled from all angles in 360 degrees, reverses back and forth at different timings in the same physical space, forming an interconnecting rhythmical pattern from the spontaneous movement captured.
+The music ("Air War" by Crystal Castles) starts and the stationary camera begins to move to the right on a consistent circular track while the elements within frame, compiled from all angles in 360 degrees, loops back and forth at different timings in the same physical space, forming an interconnecting rhythmical pattern from the spontaneous movement captured.
 As more performers walk into frame some interact with props like basketballs, a pink flag and spilling two large cans of purple paint.
 A man encircling the group in a yellow raincoat jumps in beneath a paint spill before stepping onto the chair in a balancing act of backwards forwards movement as the music rises.
 The "flag" and "skateboard" men each pick up one of the balls now bouncing infinitely by themselves as a voiceover begins, stating: "When what we watch constantly redefines itself, shouldn't how we watch it do the same?"
 The piece closes with the Toshiba logo, the motto "Leading Innovation" and a link to the company's upscaling website.